macmillanpublishers/bookmaker/README.md

 *Dependencies: tmparchive, htmlmaker, filearchive*

-[chapterheads](https://github.com/macmillanpublishers/bookmaker/blob/master/core/chapterheads/chapterheads.rb): Copies EPUB and PDF css into the final archive, while also counting how many chapters are in the book and adjusting the CSS to suppress chapter numbers if only one chapter is found.
+[stylesheets](https://github.com/macmillanpublishers/bookmaker/blob/master/core/stylesheets/stylesheets.rb): Copies EPUB and PDF css into the final archive, while also counting how many chapters are in the book and adjusting the CSS to suppress chapter numbers if only one chapter is found.

 *Dependencies: tmparchive, htmlmaker, filearchive*

 [pdfmaker](https://github.com/macmillanpublishers/bookmaker/blob/master/core/pdfmaker/pdfmaker.rb): Preps the HTML file and sends to the DocRaptor service for conversion to PDF.

-*Dependencies: tmparchive, htmlmaker, filearchive, imagechecker, coverchecker, chapterheads, SSL cert file, DocRaptor cloud service, doc_raptor ruby gem, ftp*
+*Dependencies: tmparchive, htmlmaker, filearchive, imagechecker, coverchecker, chapterheads, SSL cert file, DocRaptor cloud service, doc_raptor ruby gem*

 [epubmaker](https://github.com/macmillanpublishers/bookmaker/blob/master/core/epubmaker/epubmaker.rb): Preps the HTML file and converts to EPUB using the HTMLBook scripts.